INTENS-FI/intens/simulink/README.md

     Two-argument calls to `assert` could then be replaced by calls to the Simulink function.
 Unfortunately it appears that Simulink functions cannot take string arguments such as msg.
 - It is also unclear what happens to `ssSetErrorStatus` in FMU export.
   Only `utAssert` has been tested.
+Inital experiments with `ssSetErrorStatus` are not promising: either it does not stop simulation or it raises `SIGSEGV`.
+Neither export tool seems to get this right.
+- Unfortunately it also seems that neither export tool supports Simulink functions.
+In FMI Toolbox this is explicit and documented, in Simulix it triggers a bug: the zip file ends up containing a `slprj` directory, which confuses Simulix.
+Apparently some of the source files in `slprj` should be compiled and linked into the model, whereas some of them don't compile because of missing headers.
+What a mess.